GreenButtonAlliance/openADE-Task-Force/meetings/2023-11-07 _meeting_minutes.md

 OpenADE Task Force to allow utilities in Ontario to raise questions and make requests for changes to the standard as they roll out.

-They also discussed the addition of the Statement resource to the Customer Retail scheme, which is currently under review.
+They also discussed the addition of the Statement resource to the Customer Retail schema, which is currently under review.
 Don, a member of the Retail Market Quadrant Executive Committee, announced that a document related to these developments was open for review and that anyone could access it, not just NAESB members.
 Don expressed his hope there would be no comments by the end of the NAESB review period to avoid any delays.
 He mentioned a mistake that